How to convert TIFF files to PDF using JavaScript

 Table of contents

-In this post, you’ll learn how to convert the TIFF file format to PDF using Nutrient DWS Processor’s TIFF to PDF JavaScript API(opens in a new tab).
-With our API, you receive 200 credits with the free plan.
-Different operations on a document consume different amounts of credits, so the number of PDF documents you can generate may vary.
-All you need to do is create a free account(opens in a new tab) to get access to your API key.
+Convert TIFF files to PDF using our TIFF-to-PDF JavaScript API.
+Start with 200 free credits — no payment required.
+Different operations consume different credit amounts, so the number of PDF documents you can generate will vary.
+Create a free account(opens in a new tab) to get your API key.

 Nutrient DWS Processor API